1Password/load-secrets-action/README.md

 Similar to regular GitHub repository secrets, fields from 1Password will automatically be masked from the GitHub Actions logs too.
 So if one of these values accidentally gets printed, it'll get replaced with `***`.

-## 1Password Connect Configuration
+## 1Password Configuration

-To use the action, you need to have a [1Password Connect](https://support.1password.com/secrets-automation/#step-1-set-up-a-secrets-automation-workflow) instance deployed somewhere.
+To use the action, you may need to have a [1Password Connect](https://support.1password.com/secrets-automation/#step-1-set-up-a-secrets-automation-workflow) instance deployed somewhere.
 To configure the action with your Connect URL and a Connect token, you can set the `OP_CONNECT_HOST` and `OP_CONNECT_TOKEN` variables.
+If you provide `OP_SERVICE_ACCOUNT_TOKEN` you can skip connect setup as action will use your service account instead.

 If you're using the `load-secrets` action more than once in a single job, you can use the `configure` action to avoid duplicate configuration: